cwensel/cascading/README.md

 but for Hadoop 2.x releases.

 Local mode is where the Cascading application will run locally in memory without any Hadoop dependencies.

+As of Cascading 3.x, all above jar files are built against Java 1.7.
+Prior versions of Cascading are built against Java 1.6.

 ## Extensions, the SDK, and DSLs